QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-Similar to caesar cipher.
+Similar to Caesar's cipher.
 Each letter is associated with another: $a \to w,\ b \to e,\ etc.$ The key is a dictionary of 26 letters (a-z).

 **Encryption**: use the key to replace each letter